gamerGK/Algozenith-Hackathon-TF-IDF-implimentation-main/README.md

 ## Features

-- Web scraping: The search engine scrapes question data from websites such as LeetCode, Codeforces, and CodeChef using Beautiful Soup and Selenium.
+- Web scraping: The search engine scrapes question data from websites such as LeetCode, Codeforces, and CodeChef (But in this, I've only scrapped data from Leetcode for simplicity) using Beautiful Soup and Selenium.
 - TF-IDF algorithm: It implements the TF-IDF algorithm to find potential documents (questions) related to the user's query.
 - Web application: The search engine is integrated into a web application built with Flask and HTML, allowing users to search for questions and view the results.